-Pumpkin seeds, also known as pepitas, are a good source of magnesiummanganese, iron, zinc, and copper.
-Magnesium helps improve mood and sleep, while manganese plays a role in collagen production and promotes skin and bone health. iron and copper are involved with energy production, and iron also helps transport oxygen to our cells. zinc supports immunity, skin health, and vision.
-Just one serving of pumpkin seeds can supply 14 to 42% of the daily target for these essential nutrients.
+Pumpkin seeds, also known as pepitas, are good sources of magnesium, manganese, iron, zinc, and copper.
+Magnesium helps in improving mood and sleep, while manganese aids in collagen production and promotes skin and bone health.
+Iron and copper are also present in good amount and are involved with energy production, and help in transporting oxygen to our cells.
+Zinc supports immunity, skin health, and vision.
+Just one serving of pumpkin seeds can supply 14-42% of the daily target of these essential nutrients.

-In addition to minerals, these mighty seeds are also packed with cell protective antioxidants, including carotenoids and Vitamin E. In addition to reducing inflammation, antioxidants help fend off premature aging and chronic diseases.
+In addition to minerals, mighty pumpkin seeds are also packed with cell protective antioxidants, such as carotenoids and Vitamin E. In addition to reducing inflammation, antioxidants help in deterring premature aging and various chronic diseases.

 Pumpkin seeds are one of the best sources of plant-based omega-3 fatty acids, called alpha-linolenic acid or ALA.
-Only a small fraction of ALA gets converted into the important DHA and EPA omega-3s, which are found in fatty fish like salmon.
-However, the benefits of ALA include heart disease protection, reduced risk of artery hardening, and anti-inflammation.
+The benefits of ALA include protection from heart diseases, reduce risk of artery hardening, and anti-inflammation.

-On top of being low in carbs and a good source of plant protein, research suggests that pumpkin seeds help protect against type 2 diabetes or reduce its complications in other ways, such as improving insulin regulation, and protecting organs against the consequences of diabetes.
+On top of being low in carbs and a good source of plant protein, research suggests that pumpkin seeds help in protecting against type 2 diabetes and reduce its complications in other ways, such as improving insulin regulation, and protecting organs against the consequences of diabetes.

-In addition to the zinc and iron in pumpkin seeds, which are both vital for immune function, pumpkin seeds possess anti-fungal and anti-viral properties.
-Pumpkin seeds are also not a common trigger of allergies and intolerances.
+In addition to the zinc and iron in pumpkin seeds, which are vital for proper immune function, pumpkin seeds possess anti-fungal and anti-viral properties.
+Pumpkin seeds are also a common solution for various allergies and intolerances.

-Research shows that both pumpkin seeds and pumpkin seed oil help to protect prostate health.
-The seeds’ zinc content may also support male fertility, as low zinc levels have been tied to reduced sperm quality
+Research shows that both pumpkin seeds and pumpkin seed oil helps to protect prostate health.
+The seeds’ zinc content also promotes male fertility since as low zinc levels are related to reduced sperm quality.

-You can sprinkle pumpkin seeds on just about anything, from oatmeal or overnight oats to garden salads cooked veggies, stir-frys, soups, whole grain dishes, tacos, and of course, desserts.
-Pumpkin seed butter can also be whipped into smoothies, swirled into yogurt, drizzled over fruit, or used as the base forenergy bars or balls.
+You can sprinkle pumpkin seeds on just about anything, from oatmeal to garden salads, cooked veggies, soups, whole grains, and even desserts.

 Comments will be approved before showing up.